Eric Byrnes

-Byrnes was considered a player who relied on his speed and hustle.
+Byrnes was considered to be a player who relied on his speed and hustle.
 He could hit for power, but tended to be a "free-swinger" and went through hitting droughts.
 Byrnes was ranked in the top-three for best defensive left fielders in John Dewan's publication, Fielding Bible.
 Byrnes was selected to the All-Time great Oakland A's 50th Season team in 2018.

-Amateur career

-High school
+Early life

 Byrnes' high school career was spent in the West Catholic Athletic League, where he played for St. Francis High School in Mountain View, California.
 Byrnes regularly competed in baseball and football against Serra High School's Tom Brady, and Bellarmine College Prep's Pat Burrell.
-After graduating in 1994, he was selected in the 1994 Major League Baseball draft by the Los Angeles Dodgers but elected to go to college at the University of California at Los Angeles (UCLA).
+After graduating in 1994, he was selected in the 1994 Major League Baseball (MLB) draft by the Los Angeles Dodgers but elected to go to college at the University of California at Los Angeles (UCLA).

-College
+College career

-At UCLA (1995–98), Byrnes hit second in the batting order and played right field in a lineup that featured future major-league stars Troy Glaus (1995–97) and Garrett Atkins (1998).
-In 1995, Byrnes played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's, and in 1996 and 1997 for the league's Hyannis Mets.
-He was again selected in the Major League Baseball Draft, this time by the Houston Astros after his junior season, but again elected to stay in school.
-Byrnes finished his UCLA career as one of the most successful hitters in Pac-10 history, with a .331 career average and 75 doubles — a conference record.
-Byrnes was inducted into the UCLA Athletics Hall of Fame, in 2013.
+At UCLA (1995–98), Byrnes hit second in the batting order and played right field in a lineup that featured future major leaguers Troy Glaus (1995–97) and Garrett Atkins (1998).
+In 1995, Byrnes played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's, and in 1996 and 1997 for the Hyannis Mets.
+He was again selected in the MLB Draft, this time by the Houston Astros after his junior season, but again elected to stay in school.
+Byrnes finished his UCLA career as one of the most successful hitters in Pac-10 history, with a .331 batting average and 75 doubles—a conference record.
+Byrnes was inducted into the UCLA Athletics Hall of Fame in 2013.